SamueleGiraudo/Calimba/README.md

 ## Quick overview and examples
 This program offers a complete language allowing to create music in a functional programming style.
 Musical phrases can be composed (or inserted one into another) by using operators coming from operad and clone theory.
-The program generates and plays pcm files, so that it does not need any specific sound server It comes with its own synthesizer and its own sound manipulation tools.
+The program generates and plays PCM files, so that it does not need any specific sound server It comes with its own synthesizer and its own sound manipulation tools.
 This language does no depend on any heavy external library.